tldr-pages/tldr/pages/osx/lpstat.md

 `lpstat -l`

-- Force encryption when connecting to the server:
+- Force encryption when connecting to the CUPS server:

 `lpstat -E`